askmeegs/build-a-platform-with-krm/4-platform-admin/README.md

 cymbal-staging  SYNCED         cdfbaae            main         2021-05-05T20:01:44Z  INSTALLED
 ```

+Here the `Last_Synced_Token` should correspond to the Git commit sha from your latest commit to the policy repo, which you can find using `git log` or by navigating to the repo on Github.

-5. Get the resource quotes on the prod cluster.
+5. **Get the resource quotas on the prod cluster.**

 ```
 kubectx cymbal-prod